Replica parallelism can be configured with the following fields in the

 processes_per_replica (default: 1): Each replica runs a web server with

 processes_per_replica processes.
 For APIs running with multiple CPUs per replica, using 1-3 processes per unit of CPU generally leads to optimal throughput.
 For example, if

 cpu is 2, a value between 2 and 6

 processes_per_replica is reasonable.
 The optimal number will vary based on the workload's characteristics and the CPU compute request for the API.

 threads_per_process (default: 1): Each process uses a thread pool of size

 threads_per_process to process requests.
 For applications that are not CPU intensive such as high I/O (e.g. downloading files), GPU-based inference, or Inferentia-based inference, increasing the number of threads per process can increase throughput.
 For CPU-bound applications such as running your model inference on a CPU, using 1 thread per process is recommended to avoid unnecessary context switching.
 Some applications are not thread-safe, and therefore must be run with 1 thread per process.

 threads_per_process represents the total number of requests that your replica can work on concurrently.
 For example, if

 processes_per_replica is 2 and

-threads_per_process is 2, and the replica was hit with 5 concurrent requests, 4 would immediately begin to be processed and 1 would be waiting for a thread to become available.
-If the replica was hit with 3 concurrent requests, all three would begin processing immediately.
+threads_per_process is 2, and the replica was hit with 5 concurrent requests, 4 would immediately begin to be processed, and 1 would be waiting for a thread to become available.
+If the replica were hit with 3 concurrent requests, all three would begin processing immediately.